Kunull/Writeups/docs/ROP Emporium/split.md

 ═══════════════════════════════════════════════════════════════════════════════════
 eip --> pwnme() return
-	## Pop the value pointed to by esp into eip and move esp by 4 bytes.
+	// Pop the value pointed to by esp into eip and move esp by 4 bytes.
-           The intruction now pointed to by eip will be to be executed next.
 ═══════════════════════════════════════════════════════════════════════════════════

 Stack: